-Description: Revenues are recognized when control of promised goods or services is transferred to our customers, in an amount that reflects the consideration received in exchange for those goods or services.
+Revenues are recognized when control of promised goods or services is transferred to our customers, in an amount that reflects the consideration received in exchange for those goods or services.
 We recognize service revenue, which consists primarily of freight charges for home delivery, when the service has been rendered.
 We are required to charge and collect sales and other taxes on sales to our customers and remit these taxes back to government authorities.
 Total revenues do not include sales tax because we are a pass-through conduit for collecting and remitting sales tax.

-Judgement and uncertainties involved in the estimate: Net sales are reduced by an allowance for anticipated sales returns that we estimate based on historical returns.
+Net sales are reduced by an allowance for anticipated sales returns that we estimate based on historical returns.
 Our process to establish a sales return reserve contains uncertainties because it requires management to make assumptions and to apply judgment to estimate future sales returns and exchanges.
-Merchandise exchanges are not considered merchandise returns and, therefore, are excluded when calculating the sales returns reserve.

-Effect if actual results differ from the assumptions: Actual return trends have not varied significantly from estimated amounts in prior periods.
+The customer may receive a refund or exchange the original product for a replacement of equal or similar quality for a period of three months from the time of original purchase.
+Products received back under this policy are reconditioned pursuant to state laws and resold.
+We believe our estimate for sales returns is an accurate reflection of future returns.
+Actual return trends have not varied significantly from estimated amounts in prior periods.
 However, if the nature of sales returns changes significantly, our sales could be adversely impacted.
-A 10% change in in our sales returns reserves and related return assets at December 31, 2022 would have had a \$0.3 million net impact on operating income during fiscal 2022.
+As of December 31, 2021 and 2020, the balance of the returns reserve was \$5.2 million and \$5.0 million, respectively.